 What Texas Residents Need to Know

-Do not assume you will be a resident.
-Admitted students whose residence is determined to be out-of-state will receive notification with instructions on what to do if they feel this is an error.
-Make sure your email and postal mailing addresses are correct on your ApplyTexas application.
+Admitted students will be notified if they are classified as nonresidents and provided instructions for what to do if they feel this is an error.
+Make sure your email and postal mailing addresses are correct on your admission application.
 The earlier you can identify a possible mistake, the easier it will be to correct.

 What Out-of-State Residents Need to Know

 While still lower than the resident rates in some states, tuition rates for out-of-state students in Texas can be more than double the in-state rates.
 The total nonresident tuition and fees for a typical full course load at Texas State can be more than $12,000 per semester.